UAE company formation for Indian founders — published starting price, no sales calls

 How much does UAE company formation cost for Indians?

-Real all-in prices start from AED 4,888 (about INR 1.1 lakh) for a licence-only setup and rise by visa count — one all-in figure per free zone, with no hidden charges.
+Published starting scenarios begin at AED 4,888 (about INR 1.1 lakh) for a licence-only setup and rise by visa count — one published scenario for each free zone, with scope confirmed in a written authority itemisation before payment.

 Do I have to travel from India to register?